radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 ---
 keywords:
-title: Import a configuration file
+title: Import a Configuration File
 description: Steps to import a configuration file to an existing environment
 ---
-# Import a configuration file
+# Import a Configuration File

 This guide outlines the steps required to import a configuration file into an existing environment in Cloud Manager.